A SIMPLE GUIDE TO HOME LOAN JARGON

 For an adjustable rate mortgage, the time between changes in the interest rate charged.
 The most common adjustment intervals are one, three, or five years.

 The period that elapses between the adjustment dates for an adjustable rate mortgage (ARM).

 A person appointed by a probate court to administer the estate of a person who died intestate.

 Agreement of Sale

 Known by various names, such as contract of purchase, purchase agreement, or sales agreement according to location or jurisdiction.
 A contract in which a seller agrees to sell and a buyer agrees to buy, under certain specific terms and conditions spelled out in writing and signed by both parties.

 A feature of real property that enhances its attractiveness and increases the occupant’s or user’s satisfaction, although the feature is not essential to the property’s use.
 Natural amenities include a pleasant or desirable location near water, scenic views of the surrounding area, etc. Human-made amenities include swimming pools, tennis courts, community buildings, and other recreational facilities.

 Amortization means paying off a loan with regular payments over time, so that the amount you owe decreases with each payment.
 Most home loans amortize, but some mortgage loans do not fully amortize, meaning that you would still owe money after making all of your payments.

 A timetable for payment of a mortgage loan.
 An amortization schedule shows the amount of each payment applied to interest and principal and shows the remaining balance after each payment is made.

-To decrease a debt by regular payments of both principal and interest.
+Reduce a debt by regular payments of both principal and interest.